Ink-Life/WikiTesting/Symbols/Limbo.md

 ([Britanica](https://www.britannica.com/topic/limbo-Roman-Catholic-theology#:~:text=limbo%2C%20in%20Roman,the%20mentally%20impaired.), [Wikipedia]([Limbo - Wikipedia](https://en.wikipedia.org/wiki/Limbo)))

 ## Interpretation
-Because the [[the Virgin]] could not redeem the children from Limbo, it shows the limitation of religion
+Because the [the Virgin](/the Virgin) could not redeem the children from Limbo, it shows the limitation of religion

-[[The Owl|The owl]] saves them instead, though I do not know what this means.
+[The owl](/The Owl) saves them instead, though I do not know what this means.

-The actions of the owl please [[the Virgin]], showing the limitations of religion
+The actions of the owl please [the Virgin](/the Virgin), showing the limitations of religion